zahraYJR/clear-fashion/workshops/2-interact-js-css.md

 As a user<br>
 I want to indicate the last released date<br>
-So that I can understand if we
+So that I can understand if we have recent released products

 ### Feature 12 - Open product link